SimonPaske/simon-paske-photography/README.md

 # Simon Paske photography

-Simon Paske photography is a website that allows user to read a short story about my photography path and earned achievements.
-Moreover, user is getting a better understanding what kind of person I am as a human being and what photography means to me.
-The web page also provides a small collection of various genre images and short presentational video with my works.
+Simon Paske photography is a website that allows users to read a short story about my photography path and earned achievements.
+Moreover, a user is getting a better understanding of what kind of person I am as a human being and what photography means to me.
+The web page also provides a small collection of various genre images and short presentational videos with my works.

 You can visit live website --> [here](https://simonpaske.github.io/simon-paske-photography/)